acidtone/wp-sait/assignments/assignment-3/README.md

 Lorem ipsum text and lorem picsum placeholder images cannot be used for this assignment.
 Adapt existing, openly licensed content for your design and use static images (can be remotely hosted) when practical.

-You may use any official (installed) Github Pages theme:
+You may use any officially supported [GH Pages theme](https://pages.github.com/themes/).

 ## Deliverables and Rubric